ImTheKai/installer/README.md

   - Percona Distribution for MongoDB
   - Percona Distribution for PostgreSQL
 - **Interactive installation process**:
-  - Provides an easy-to-use interface for selecting and installing Percona products.
+  - Step-by-step guidance through CLI or GUI interfaces.
+- **Command-line automation**:
+  - Supports argument-driven installation for scripting.
 - **Platform detection**:
-  - Ensures compatibility by identifying the operating system and distribution.
+  - Automatically identifies the operating system and selects the appropriate package manager.
-- **Extensible architecture**:
+- **Extensible design**:
-  - Modular design allows easy updates and customization.
+  - Modular architecture for adding new features or customizing behavior.
+- **Docker support**:
+  - Run the installer in a containerized environment.

 ---

 ## Prerequisites

-- Python 3.6 or higher.
+- Python 3.6 or higher
+- Required Python libraries (see `requirements.txt`)
-- `curses` library (required for GUI mode).
+- `curses` library (required for GUI mode)
-- `git` (for cloning the repository).
-- Root or sudo access for installing Percona packages.
+- `sudo` or root access for installing Percona packages
+- Internet connectivity for downloading dependencies and packages

 ---

 ## Installation

+### Clone the Repository

 1. Clone the repository:
    ```bash